ms/buildtogether.tech/process/index.md

 back to your schedule and add 25% to each task's estimate.
 That means some of the things you originally planned to do will now spill off the end of your ten-week window.
-That's OK: it's a shame you won't get to them, but at least you know it now and can start taking action (like lowering your customer's expectations) well in advance of delivery.
+That's OK: it's a shame you won't get to them, but at least you know it now and can start taking action (like lowering your instructor's expectations) well in advance of delivery.

 In the real world these calculations are the responsibility of the <span